The Music Explosion

-The Music Explosion was an American garage rock band from Mansfield, Ohio, United States, discovered and signed by record producers Jerry Kasenetz and Jeffry Katz.
-The quintet is best known for their number two hit, "Little Bit O' Soul", that received gold record status by the RIAA.
-Written by John Carter and Ken Lewis, who had previously written big hits for The Ivy League and Herman's Hermits, the song (Laurie Records No. 3380, subsequently reissued on Buddah Records) was the band's only top 40 hit.
-This single paved the way for tours with contemporaries like The Left Banke and The Easybeats.
+The Music Explosion was an American garage rock band from Mansfield, Ohio, discovered and signed by record producers Jerry Kasenetz and Jeffry Katz.

+The quintet is best known for their number two hit, "Little Bit O' Soul".
+The single was given gold record status by the RIAA.
+Written by British songwriters John Carter and Ken Lewis, who had previously written big hits for The Ivy League and Herman's Hermits, the song was originally recorded in 1964 by UK beat group The Little Darlings.

-"Little Bit O' Soul" has been subsequently covered by several bands including The Ramones; Dodging Susan; and 2 Live Crew, who sampled the melody.
-On its own, the flip "I See The Light" (featuring a surf guitar bridge) was covered by The Fourth Amendment and had a resurgence on some stations in the Midwest four years later.
+The Music Explosion version (released as a single by Laurie Records in 1967 and subsequently issued by Buddah Records) was the band's only top 40 hit.
+The band's chart success paved the way for tours with contemporaries like The Left Banke and The Easybeats.

-In the band's sole album, Kasenetz and Katz wrote several of its tracks, which were blatant re-writes of existing songs.
-Bassist Burton Stahl acknowledged these claims.
+On the band's sole album, Kasenetz and Katz wrote several of the tracks, which were blatant rewrites of existing songs.
+Bassist Burton Stahl later acknowledged these claims.

-Lead singer Jamie Lyons (born James Lewis Lyons on January 31, 1949 in Galion, Ohio) also recorded several solo singles on the Laurie label while still recording with the group.
+Lead singer Jamie Lyons (born James Lewis Lyons on January 31, 1949, in Galion, Ohio) also recorded several solo singles for the Laurie label while a member of the group.
 His first single, "Soul Struttin'", became a Northern soul hit.
 Lyons died of heart failure at his home in Little River, South Carolina on September 25, 2006, at age 57.
-The band continued touring in festivals with a new lead singer.
+The band continued touring and playing festivals with a new lead singer.
 Drummer Bob Avery later became a member of Crazy Elephant.

+Burton Stahl died at age 75 in his hometown of Mansfield, Ohio on April 27, 2023, after a brief illness.
+In addition to playing many gigs over the years, he worked for Downtown Mansfield Inc. leading community revitalization projects.